matthdsm/PREFACE/README.md

     - The ratio can be unknown at certain loci (e.g. often seen at centromeres).
 Here, values should be expressed as 'NaN' or 'NA'.
 - The order of rows does not matter.
 Yet, it is paramount that, for a certain line, file x deals with the same locus as file y.
 This implies, of course, that all copy number alteration files have the same number of lines.

-### PREFACE's config.txt
+### PREFACE's samplesheet.tsv

-For training, PREFACE requires a config file.
+For training, PREFACE requires a samplesheet file.

-- Example: ```./examples/config.txt```
+- Example: ```./examples/samplesheet.tsv```
-- Tab-separated file with at least four columns.
+- TSV file with at least four columns.
-- The name of these columns (passed as a header) must be 'ID', 'filepath', 'gender' and 'FF'.
+- The name of these columns (passed as a header) must be 'ID', 'filepath', 'sex' and 'FF'.
     - 'ID' is used to specify a mandatory unique identifier to each of the samples.
-    - The 'filepath' column holds the full absolute path of the training copy number alteration files.
+    - The 'filepath' column holds the full absolute path of the training copy number alteration files (.bed).
-    - The possible values for 'gender' are either 'M' (male) or 'F' (female), representing fetal gender.
-Twins/triplets/... can be included if they are all male or all female.
+    - The possible values for 'sex' are either 'M' (male) or 'F' (female), representing fetal gender.
     - The 'FF' column contains the response variable (the 'true' fetal fraction).
 One can use any method he/she believes performs best at quantifying the actual fetal fraction.
 PREFACE was benchmarked using the number of mapped Y-reads, referred to as FFY.
-As FFY is not informative for female fetuses, this measure is ignored for cases labeled with 'F', unless the `--femprop` flag is given (see below).

 ## Installation & Setup